-Rehabilitation Schedule Year 1: West Pit South rehabilitation when in pit dumping reaches final landform; Western out of pit dump (WOOPD) rehabilitation; Disturbance of additional area for dumping in WOOPD west pit of operations; and West Pit pre-strip area continuation of mining north of West pit operations.
-Rehabilitation Schedule Year 2 WOOPD additional pre-strip for continuation of emplacement area to the North of West pit operations; Arties Pit rehabilitation; West Pit south continued rehabilitation; and WOOPD rehabilitation.
-Rehabilitation Year 3 Arties Pit North rehabilitation.
-Gaps in knowledge were identified as part of the detailed rehabilitation risk assessment process.
-The following key deliverables are to be carried out over the next three years: Undertake geochemical analysis of the tailings to determine suitability of material by 31.12.2024
+Rehabilitation Schedule Year 1: • Western out of pit dump (WOOPD) rehabilitation Disturbance of additional area for dumping in WOOPD west pit of operations.
+West Pit pre-strip area continuation of mining north of West pit operations.
+Schedule Year 2 • WOOPD additional pre-strip for continuation of emplacement area to the North of West pit operations. • West Pit dump system utilised for West Pit overburden. • WOOPD rehabilitation continues Rehabilitation Year 3 • South Rehabilitation • WOOPD Rehabilitation Gaps in knowledge were identified as part of the detailed rehabilitation risk assessment process.
+The following key deliverables are to be carried out over the next three years: • Undertake geochemical analysis of the tailings to determine the suitability of the material by 31/12/2025 • containment of geochemical and geotechnical unsuitable tailings and reject material by reviewing geochemical tailings results to determine specific handling requirements by 31/06/2026